 Neoplasene is a cream made from bloodroot extract.
 It works by causing apoptosis (cell death) in cancer cells.
 Once applied to the tumor, the tumor cells actually die and the tissue will eventually slough off.

 The Pros: It works and it’s not as invasive as surgery.
-With surgery it’s really hard to get all of the microsopic cancer cells but neoplasene seeks them out and helps the immune system seek and destroy them.
+With surgery, it’s really hard to get all of the microscopic cancer cells but neoplasene seeks them out and helps the immune system seek and destroy them.

 The Cons: It can only be used under veterinary supervision.
 Because the cancerous tissue sloughs off, a hole is left and proper wound management is crucial.
 It can also be painful for the dog which is hard for some dog owners to accept.